wbyoung/jsi/_posts/00-01-01-welcome-notes.md

 allows us to get a glimpse into their understanding, but also makes it possible to confuse fellow classmates.
 This is a necessary risk.

+TODO: There was concern about where commands were allowed to be run.
+That is, people didn't understand when they were creating files and it affected the current directory and when it didn't.
+This was okay, but clarification early on could help.
+Come back to this idea and see if we can do a better job explaining the current working directory as well as paths.

 ## Class Flow

 - Class starts with slides.
 It'd be good to break out of the slides pretty